route413devs/hackr-theme/README.md

 # hackr-theme README

-Hackr Theme is a custom Visual Studio Code theme featuring a sleek, blue-based color scheme designed to enhance your coding experience.
+Hackr.io Theme is a custom Visual Studio Code theme featuring a sleek, blue-based color scheme designed to enhance your coding experience.
 The theme focuses on using calming blue tones, reducing eye strain, and providing a modern, professional look for developers.

 🖌 Features